markcam1/project_manager_ideas/002_tools.md

 Todoist lets you keep track of everything in one place, so you can get it all done and enjoy more peace of mind along the way.

 Pros:
-* clean GUI
+* Sexy, clean GUI
-* dark theme
+* Dark theme is a plus
+* Productivity dashboard is useful
 Cons:
-* cannot find notes field
+* Cannot find notes field
+* No subtasks available
+* Base version is sparse on functionality